 - Provide a forum to share information regarding state of the art and specific models, data and approaches; and

 - Serve as an enduring data and modeling resource to minimize duplication of effort across DOE and train future generation of PA professionals

 In late 2013, the group was broadened as P&RA CoP to emphasize:

-a) the need for an integrated regulatory framework when cleanup work at a given site is subject to overlapping environmental regulations (CERCLA, RCRA, NEPA, and DOE Order 435.1); and
+- Need for an integrated regulatory framework when cleanup work at a given site is subject to overlapping environmental regulations (Comprehensive Environmental Response, Compensation and Liability Act, RCRA, National Environmental Policy Act, and DOE Order 435.1); and